 Guidelines

-How to propose a paper
+How to submit a paper proposal

-How to propose a session
+How to submit a session proposal

 How to present a paper